 What type of cookware should I use to make pasta?

 This is often referred to as one pot pasta instead of one pan pasta.
-So really, you can use a pot like a heavy soup pot or a dutch oven, or a pan like a non-stick skillet or stainless steel deep pan like I’ve used.
-Although I’ve never experienced any pasta sticking to the bottom of the pan, using non-stick may help keep this recipe hassle-free.
+So really, you can use a pot like a heavy soup pot or a dutch oven (I like this one by Anolon!), or a pan like a non-stick skillet or stainless steel deep pan like I’ve used.
+My favorite stainless steel deep pan is by All-Clad, and I’ve never experienced any pasta sticking to the bottom of it!
+Using non-stick may help keep this recipe hassle-free.